Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Both apps feature a clean UI, but monday.com’s is more user-friendly

 Wrike’s interface is fairly straightforward and elegant.
-You get a feeling that it’s designed for users who prefer functionality over adventurous design.
+You get a feeling that it’s built for users who prefer functionality over adventurous design.

 Still, you can easily customize the board appearance by choosing the light or dark mode and opting for one of the many themes the app provides.

 I had no major issues while structuring my work and testing features, as clear instructions, videos, or short summaries pop up when needed to guide first-time users.
-Honestly, these made my app testing a lot easier, but I still recommend you to consult Wrike’s experts to introduce you to the app’s highly advanced features.
+I still recommend you consult Wrike’s experts to introduce you to the app’s highly advanced features.

 Also, Wrike offers numerous preset templates you can use to kickstart your work, which is great if you’re new to the app and don’t know where to start.

 And, I really liked that users can pin projects, tasks, and folders when they want to have quick access to them.
-Once you pin them, you’ll find them located in the side bar inside the Pinned section.
+That way, you’ll find them located in the side bar inside the Pinned section.

-As for monday.com, its design is vivid and vibrant, so its spreadsheet default view looks much better and enjoyable to work with.
-It was easy to navigate the app and tailor it to my needs.
+As for monday.com, its design is vivid and vibrant, so its default spreadsheet view looks much better and enjoyable to work with.

 Once you choose the light, dark, or night theme, you can play around with the look of your board, add and resize columns, and change views.
 The drag-and-drop functionality makes it easy to move tasks and columns around and adapt the board to fit your needs.